usnistgov/OFDM-GAN/README.md

 # <u> **Software for Modeling OFDM Communication Signals with Generative Adversarial Networks** </u>

+## Overview
 This repository contains Python code to generate results for experiments on generative modeling of radio frequency (RF) communication signals, specifically synthetic Orthogonal-Frequency Division Multiplexing (OFDM) signals.
 This code implements two novel Generative adversarial network (GAN) models, a 1D and 2D convolutional model, named **PSK-GAN** and **STFT-GAN**, respectively, as well as the **WaveGAN** model architecture as a baseline for comparison.
 All three GAN models are trained on synthetic datasets over a range of OFDM parameters and conditions and evaluate their performance with simulated datasets.

+For experiment details and results, see
+J. Sklar, A. Wunderlich, "Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks", Journal of Research of the National Institute of Standards and Technology, Volume 126, Article No. 126046 (2021) https://doi.org/10.6028/jres.126.046.

 ## Software Implementation
 The software enables automated testing of many model configurations across different datasets.
 Model creation and training is implemented